CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 § 93.112.
 Failure to pay taxed expenses.

-(1) Transmit by certified mail, return receipt requested, to every attorney who fails to pay any expenses taxed pursuant to § 89.205(b) (relating to informal admonition or private reprimand following formal hearing), or § 89.209 (relating to expenses of formal proceedings), addressed to the last known address of the attorney, a notice stating:
+(1) Transmit by certified mail, return receipt requested, to the attorney who fails to pay any taxed expenses under § 89.205(b) (relating to taxation of expenses), or § 89.209 (relating to expenses of formal proceedings), addressed to the last known address of the attorney, a notice stating:

 A copy of Enforcement Rule 217 (relating to formerly admitted attorneys) shall be enclosed with the notice.

-(2) Certify to the Supreme Court the name of every attorney who has failed to respond to a notice issued pursuant to paragraph (a)(1) within the 30 day period provided therein.
+(2) Certify to the Supreme Court the name of the attorney who has failed to comply with the notice issued pursuant to paragraph (a)(1) of this section within the 30-day period provided therein.

 (b) Action by Supreme Court.
-Enforcement Rule 219(g) provides that upon certification to the Supreme Court of the name of any attorney pursuant to paragraph (a)(2), the Court shall enter an order administratively suspending the attorney; and that the Chief Justice may delegate the processing and entry of orders under this subsection to the Prothonotary.
+Enforcement Rule 219(g) provides that upon certification to the Supreme Court of the name of any attorney pursuant to paragraph (a)(2) of this section, the Court shall enter an order administratively suspending the attorney.

 Source